+where the discrete $\|{\cdot}\|_{\ell^2(J)}$-norm is sampled at the discrete time nodes.
 Notice that all the methods compared in \hyperref[tab::cfl_cpu]{\Cref{tab::cfl_cpu}} lead to comparable errors, so that the CPU comparison is meaningful concerning their efficiency.
+Moreover, the errors for $k=3$ are more than twenty times smaller (and below $10^{-3}$) compared to the errors for $k=1$.
 For the explicit scheme, we consider time steps just slightly below the stability limit.
 Instead, for the implicit scheme, we can consider larger time steps.
 In each case, the time step $\Delta t$ is reported in nondimensional form as $\widetilde{\Delta t} := c_\sc{p}^\sc{s}\frac{\Delta t}{h}$, where $c_\sc{p}^\sc{s}$ is defined in \eqref{granite_water} and is the largest velocity in the domain.
 We observe in \hyperref[tab::cfl_cpu]{\Cref{tab::cfl_cpu}} that the difference is significant between implicit and explicit time schemes.
-In particular, for $k=3$, the CPU ratio reaches nearly 7, since much smaller time steps are required for explicit schemes.
+In particular, for $k=3$, the CPU ratio reaches nearly 3, since much smaller time steps are required for explicit schemes (up to seven times smaller).
 This negatively impacts the overall CPU time, confirming as in the previous section the higher efficiency reached by implicit schemes.
-Referring now to \hyperref[sensors_ricker]{\Cref{sensors_ricker}}, we notice that, for $k=1$, the spatial resolution is insufficient to accurately capture the solution, whereas, for $k=3$, accurate solutions are captured when $\widetilde{\Delta t} \leq 0.414$.
+For the implicit scheme, we compare the use of a direct solver (with pre-factorization) and an iterative solver (ILU/BiCG) with a relative tolerance on the residual set to $10^{-2}$, achieving comparable results in terms of error and CPU time.
+Referring now to \hyperref[sensors_ricker]{\Cref{sensors_ricker}}, we notice that, for $k=1$, small discrepancies between the numerical and exact solutions are still visible in the profiles, whereas the predictions for $k=3$ overlap with the reference solution.